Componolit/jwx/README.md

 JWX is a library for handling [JSON](https://www.json.org/) data and more.
-It is implemented in the [SPARK](http://spark-2014.org) programming language and has been prove to contain no runtime errors.
+It is implemented in the [SPARK](http://spark-2014.org) programming language and has been proven to contain no runtime errors.
 As a result, JWX is particularly suited for processing untrusted information.

 In the current version, parsing of Base64 (RFC 4648) data, JSON (RFC 8259)